ChaseElander/ENGL460-Project/Scenes.md

 ## Call to Dinner (from other room)

+You and Taylor maneuver around the obscenely long dining table and find two place cards with your names on them.
+In the hustle and bustle of this, you can't tell where everyone is and who is still in the other room.
+Suddenly there is a loud noise somewhere outside the dining room and most people stop moving.

+What was that?

+Do you go [investigate-> Loud Noise Heard] or do you hang out in the dining room to [see what others do-> Party Splits Into 3 Parts]

 ## Loud Noise Heard

+You walk out of the dining room and look around to decide which way to go.
+You walk into the [hallway-> 2 Hallway].

 ## Party splits in 3 parts

+Everyone looks aroud at each other.
+No one can decide where the noise came from and whether it is important.
+Some people just want to stay and eat, some want to go out on the [balcony->2 Balcony], some to the [West side->2 Bedroom] of the house, and others to the [South->2 Ballroom].
+Where do you go?

 ## 2 Balcony